 The data is publicly available via the PennData website.
 You can view your most recent report.
+The link is:

+https://penndata.hbg.psu.edu/PublicReporting/DataataGlance/tabid/2523/Default.aspx

-The link is: https://penndata.hbg.psu.edu/PublicReporting/DataataGlance/tabid/2523/Default.aspx that our district services a higher number of economically disadvantaged students, with families with a high unemployment rate, which may result in economic stressors, and family instability.
+According to the 2013-2014 Special Education Data Report, the percent of LEA students with Emotional Disturbance (ED) has decreased since the last special education plan was written.
+The LEA currently exceeds the state percent by 7.1% and previously exceeded the state percent by 10.2%.
+The reasoning, per our child study team interpretation, may be that our district services a higher number of economically disadvantaged students, with families with a high unemployment rate, which may result in economic stressors, and family instability.
 Also parents are often reluctant to obtain professional services for their child outside of the school.
 Many of our students have issues that are more of a mental health nature rather than emotional disturbance, but all fit the criteria as factors of behavior, which affect a student's progress in school.
 Many of our students that are identified as ED are also students that are part of therapeutic foster care programs within our county and/or are already involved in some sort of outside counseling and intensive therapy in addition to the emotional support services that the school provides.